-Fees and expenses payable by the fund

-Management fees

-No management fees are charged to the fund for Class I units.

-Investors of Class I units pay management fees directly to us, as set out in the section below headed "Fees and expenses payable directly by you - Class I Account Agreement Fees".
+Fees and expenses payable by the fund Description Management fees No management fees are charged to the fund for Series I units.
+Investors of Series I units pay management fees directly to us, as set out in the section below entitled "Fees and expenses payable directly by you - Series I Account Agreement Fees".
 Management fees are paid in consideration of providing, or arranging for the provision of, management, distribution, portfolio management services and oversight of any portfolio sub-advisory services provided in relation to the fund as well as any marketing and promotion of the fund.

-Operating expenses and Certain Fund Costs

-We bear all of the operating expenses of the fund other than Certain Fund Costs (as defined below) (the "Variable Operating Expenses") in return for the Class I Account Agreement Fees as set out in the section below headed "Fees and expenses payable directly by you - Class I Account Agreement Fees".
+Administration fees and operating expenses No separate administration fee applies in respect of Series I units because separate fee and expense arrangements are established in each Series I Account Agreement.
+We bear all of the operating expenses of the fund other than Certain Fund Costs (as defined below) (the "Variable Operating Expenses") in return for the Series I Account Agreement Fees as described in the section below headed "Fees and expenses payable directly by you - Series I Account Agreement Fees".
 These Variable Operating Expenses include, but are not limited to, transfer agency, pricing and accounting fees, which include processing purchases and sales of fund securities and calculating fund security prices; legal, audit and custodial fees; administrative costs and trustee services relating to registered tax plans; filing fees; the costs of preparing and distributing fund financial reports, simplified prospectuses, fund facts and other investor communications.

-"Certain Fund Costs", which are payable by the fund, are (a) borrowing costs incurred by the fund from time to time, and (b) the fees, costs and expenses associated with compliance with any new governmental and regulatory requirements imposed after the date of this simplified prospectus.
-The purchase price of all securities and other property acquired by or on behalf of the fund (including brokerage fees, commissions and service charges paid to purchase and sell such securities and other property) are considered capital costs and therefore not included in Variable Operating Expenses.
+"Certain Fund Costs", which are payable by the fund, are (a) borrowing costs incurred by the fund from time to time, (b) the fees, costs and expenses associated with compliance with any new governmental and regulatory requirements imposed after the establishment of the fund; and (c) taxes of any kind charged directly to the fund (principally income tax and G.S.T., H.S.T. and any applicable provincial sales taxes on its management and administration fees, if applicable).
 For greater certainty, we will bear all taxes (such as G.S.T., H.S.T. and any applicable provincial sales taxes) charged to us for providing the goods, services and facilities included in the Variable Operating Expenses.
 However, fees charged directly to investors are not included in the Variable Operating Expenses.

-Independent Review Committee Fees

-Each IRC member (other than the Chairman) is paid, as compensation for his or her services, \$72,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
-The Chairman is paid \$88,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
+The fund is responsible for the payment of its transaction costs, which include brokerage fees, spread, brokerage commissions and all other transaction fees, including the costs of derivatives and foreign exchange, as applicable ("Transaction Costs").
+Transaction costs are not considered to be operating expenses and are not part of the management expense ratio of a series of the fund.
+Independent Review Committee Fees Each IRC member (other than the Chair) is paid, as compensation for his or her services, \$72,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
+The Chair is paid \$88,000 per annum plus \$1,500 for each meeting after the sixth meeting attended.
 Each year the IRC determines and discloses its compensation in its annual report to unitholders of the fund.
-We reimburse the fund out of our administration fees for the fees and expenses of the IRC.
+We reimburse the fund for the fees and expenses of the IRC.